 - Sunscreen and sunglasses, if your job requires you to direct passengers to or from flights out on the tarmac at airports

 - Mobile phone (a percentage of cost if not purchased 100% for work)

-- Tablets and laptops (if less than $300.
+- Tablets, laptops and computers (if less than $300.
 If it cost more than $300, you can only claim a deduction for its decline in value over time.)

 - First aid equipment